 No. ANTHC pays the insurance premium cost.
 Alaska Native and American Indian people also do not have to pay any co-payments or deductibles when they are seen or referred by Tribal health facilities.

 Health insurance can help you get medical care when you are traveling or away from Tribal health facilities.
 Health insurance can also help make more services available for you and all Alaska Native and American Indian people.
-The program also offers free tax filing and enrollment assistance.
+The program also offers free tax filing assistance and enrollment assistance.

-Are an Alaska resident
+- Are you an Alaska resident

-Are eligible for Indian Health Services;
+- Are eligible for Indian Health Services;

-Are not covered by or eligible for Medicare Part A, Medicaid, Denali KidCare, TRICARE, CHAMPVA, or affordable health insurance through an employer.
+- Are not covered by or eligible for Medicare Part A, Medicaid, Denali KidCare, TRICARE, CHAMPVA, or affordable health insurance through an employer.